Rescue, Rehabilitate, and Rehome

 If you’re interested in adopting or becoming a foster pet parent to one of our rescue dogs, email us.

 Lincoln, NE 68506-6295

 some of our dogs!

-Please stop by and show your support of NNKCR
+Please stop by, meet the dogs and show your support of NNKCR

 Meow & Chow Bingo Night

 SENIOR DOGS are an excellent choice for anyone wanting a dog as a companion.
 These dogs tend to be very loving and attentive to their owners and are happy to be in their company.
 Most require less exercise than a young dog, but do enjoy an occasional walk.
 If you’re looking for a dog who won’t require a lot of training time, then please consider a senior dog.
 These dogs deserve permanent homes.
 The right homes are out there, we just need your help to connect them with the right senior dogs.
 Having a loyal friend to spend time with is as good for the dog as it is for the person who adopted them.
 Please help spread the word and let’s find these seniors a good home!

 Foster a Dog

 MAKE A DIFFERENCE IN THE LIFE OF HOMELESS DOGS